PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/virtual_network_gateway/README.md

 #### resource_group_name

-Name of a pre-existing Resource Group to place the resources in.
+The name of the Resource Group to use.

 Type: string